nixworks/public/news/2010/09/11/index.md

 Director Sofia Coppola has taken the top prize at the Venice Film Festival for her fourth film, Somewhere.

 ### [US actor Kevin McCarthy best known for his roles in ''Invasion of the Body Snatchers'' and ''Death of a Salesman'' dies. ](/news/2010/09/11/us-actor-kevin-mccarthy-best-known-for-his-roles-in-invasion-of-the-body-snatchers-and-death-of-a-salesman-dies.md)
-_Context: Death of a Salesman, Invasion of the Body Snatchers, Kevin McCarthy, U.S._
+_Context: Death of a Salesman, Invasion of the Body Snatchers, Kevin McCarthy, United States_

 ### [Greek protests against austerity:Police tear gas people in Thessaloniki as tens of thousands of people protest against Prime Minister George Papandreou's austerity plans. ](/news/2010/09/11/greek-protests-against-austerity-ppolice-tear-gas-people-in-thessaloniki-as-tens-of-thousands-of-people-protest-against-prime-minister-georg.md)
 Greek unions stage mass protests in Thessaloniki but Prime Minister George Papandreou says he will not scale back his austerity plans.